bcgov/AzureFilesPoC/README.md

     end
 ````

-## CI/CD Infrastructure: Self-Hosted GitHub Actions Runner
+## Optional Phase 2: CI/CD Infrastructure (Self-Hosted GitHub Actions Runner)

-### Why Self-Hosted Runners Are Required
+**STATUS: OPTIONAL - Complete infrastructure deployed manually with Bicep.
+This section describes how to optionally convert to automated CI/CD.**

-BC Government Azure environments implement strict security policies that **forbid creating resources with public network access enabled**.
-This creates a challenge for CI/CD:
+BC Government Azure environments implement strict security policies that forbid creating resources with public network access enabled.
+This creates challenges for CI/CD:

 - **Standard GitHub-hosted runners** operate from the public internet
 - When Terraform tries to create storage accounts or file shares, it requires network access
-- If public access is disabled (per policy), the firewall blocks the runner → **403 Forbidden errors**
+- If public access is disabled (per policy), the firewall blocks the runner → 403 Forbidden errors
 - If we try to enable public access, **Azure Policy blocks the action**

 ### The Solution: Private Network Runner